© 2021 by Sara Leanne Adams

 “His office is on the third floor,” she informed me.
 “If you head down that corridor, you’ll find an elevator on your left.”

 I wandered down the dark, carpeted hallway.
 Somebody should tell the lawyers at File, Fitch and Ferguson that carpet is not in style, nor is it healthy.
 I pressed the elevator button and waited.
 The doors opened, but nobody exited.
 I stepped inside the mirrored car, shaking my head at the brown carpet and brass railing.

 The door slid part way closed, stopping when a large hand reached inside.
 “Hold that,” a familiar voice said.

-Utter contempt rolled through my gut, rising from the pit of my stomach like a volcano dormant for sixteen years, bubbling just below the surface while it waited for the inevitable eruption.
+Utter contempt rolled through my gut, rising from the pit of my stomach like a volcano dormant for fourteen years, bubbling just below the surface while it waited for the inevitable eruption.

 “I knew you wouldn’t be able to stay away,” he snarled, his deep voice resonating through the small elevator.
 “Your gold digging whore of a mother taught you well.”

 “I’m nothing like my mother,” I snapped.

 “Then why are you here?”

 “You didn’t even know she existed until two days ago.”

 “I’ll make sure she’s taken care of.
 You can crawl back into whatever hole you’ve been hiding in for the past fourteen years.
 She doesn’t need someone like you in her life.”